 - Be cautious about giving an organization money without knowing how the funds are disbursed.
-Find the specific facility to where the funds are going and how the funds are distributed within that facility.
+Find the specific facility where the funds are going and how the funds are distributed within that facility.
 A good organization will have a breakdown of where the raised money is going and for what research projects they are being used.

 - When talking with someone that has fibromyalgia, be open-minded about their illness.
 Show genuine interest in what they are saying by using positive body language such as making eye contact and not crossing your arms.
-Being sympathetic, not pitying, can make a difference to someone suffering with fibromyalgia.
+Being sympathetic, not pitying, can make a difference to someone suffering from fibromyalgia.

-- Host an event that encourages support of fibromyalgia thrivers (formerly known as sufferers).
+- Host an event that encourages the support of fibromyalgia thrivers (formerly known as sufferers).
 For example, host a potluck in your community and invite local fibro thrivers and their families.
 Providing literature or other information about fibromyalgia is great, but not a necessity.
 Having a social gathering of local thrivers and their families encourages talk about fibromyalgia resulting in the foundations of an effective support system within the community.

 Do your part

 Simply raising awareness is not enough.
-We need to ask others to take action in order to change the thinking, diagnosing, and treatment of fibromyalgia.
+We need to ask others to take action to change the thinking, diagnosing, and treatment of fibromyalgia.
 Though social media is the communication vehicle carrying information about the illness and its complexity all over the world, each individual must do their part to spread the message to their loved ones, friends, and beyond.
 It may be clichéd, but it’s a fit for this message – knowledge is power, but actions speak louder than words.